sumn2u/annotate-lab/README.md

 The server should now be running on [http://localhost:5000](http://localhost:5000).

 ### Running using Docker.
-First, change the `VITE_SERVER_URL` to  `http://127.0.0.1:8080`.
-Then, navigate to the root directory and run the following command to start the application:
+Navigate to the root directory and run the following command to start the application:
 ```sh
 docker-compose build
 docker-compose up -d #running in detached mode

 ```
+The  application should be running on [http://localhost](http://localhost)
 ## Running Tests

 ### Client Tests